How do you gain experience during your studies?

 By Gemma Raw

 It can feel like a bit of a chicken and egg situation.
 You need relevant experience before you secure your first social work role but how do you gain more experience whilst studying?
 Even though you will be on placement during your studies, to set yourself apart from other newly qualified social workers (NQSWs), you will need be proactive in seeking out other opportunities to gain experience.
-Here’s a few things you might want to think about.

 Once you qualify, you’ll be working with a wide range of people in lots of different settings.
 It makes perfect sense to gain experience of working in different organisations.
 This can either be through paid employment but is most likely to be through volunteering.